The dangers of using non OEM spare parts for your commercial kitchen equipment

 Many people who choose to repair their commercial kitchen equipment with third party parts are doing so with the full knowledge that this may void their manufacturer warranty.
 But what is lesser known is that by doing this, the commercial kitchen equipment may no longer be compliant to Australian standards (whether that be AGA standards or any other certification that is required by Australian law to use a product in your commercial kitchen).
 If you are caught out, you may have to replace the part to an OEM part or worst case remove the unit from your kitchen altogether!

 When dealing with volatile equipment such as commercial kitchen equipment, compliance with Australian standards is more than just a piece of paper – its ensuring the safety of your staff and patrons.
 Faulty third party parts can compromise the unit and expose your staff and patrons to huge safety risks – both physical safety risks such as fires, to food safety risks.
 Say you replace your thermostat with a no OEM part, and that thermostat does not work correctly in the unit.
 This could lead to food being served under cooked or at unsafe temperatures, which if results in food poisoning will leave your business 100% liable.
 Therefore, using OEM parts increases the safety of your venue and helps protects you from any costly litigation.

-Moreover, OEM parts providers regularly offer add on services such as maintenance plans, so you can schedule ongoing servicing of your commercial kitchen equipment and have new OEM parts fitted on site if need be (without having to pay for an additional call out fee for a technician).
+Moreover, OEM parts providers regularly offer to add on services such as maintenance plans, so you can schedule ongoing servicing of your commercial kitchen equipment and have new OEM parts fitted on-site if need be (without having to pay for an additional call-out fee for a technician).